Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - `Loaded`: Whether the gun is loaded (updated by `OnLoadedEvent` when holding `ItemAgent_Gun`)
 - `Reloading`: Whether reloading
 - `RightHandOut`: Whether the right hand is extended
+- `ActionRunning`: Whether an action is currently running (determined by `CharacterMainControl.CurrentAction`)
 - `Hidden`: Whether the character is in hidden state
 - `ThermalOn`: Whether thermal imaging is enabled
 - `InAds`: Whether aiming down sights (ADS)